Niels-NTG/gdmc_http_interface/README.md

-GET                     /buildarea  Get the build area defined by the /setbuildarea chat command GET                     /version    Get Minecraft version GET                     /players    Read players from the world
+GET                     /buildarea  Get the build area defined by the /setbuildarea chat command GET                     /version    Get Minecraft version GET                     /players    Read players from the world GET                     /heightmap  Get heightmap of the set build area of a certain type
 ```

 A detailed documentation of the endpoints can be found [over here](./docs/Endpoints.md).